SQream/sqream_docs/index.rst

 SQream DB supports regular SQL including :ref:`a substantial amount of ANSI SQL<sql_feature_support>`, uses :ref:`serializable transactions<transactions>`, and :ref:`scales horizontally<concurrency_and_scaling_in_sqream>` for concurrent statements.

-Even a `basic SQream DB machine <https://docs.sqream.com/en/v2020.3/guides/operations/hardware_guide.html>`_ can support tens to hundreds of terabytes of data.
+Even a :ref:`basic SQream DB machine<hardware_guide>` can support tens to hundreds of terabytes of data.

 SQream DB easily plugs in to third-party tools like :ref:`Tableau<connect_to_tableau>` comes with standard SQL client drivers, including :ref:`JDBC<java_jdbc>`, :ref:`ODBC<odbc>`, and :ref:`Python DB-API<pysqream>`.